Review: Dead Whisper is all style over substance

 Nevertheless, it seems Soucy may have focused too much on style over substance and the film’s heavy reliance on atmosphere and experience leaves it lacking in other areas and the overall execution of the movie leaves a lot to be desired.

-The slow pace, excessive pretentiousness, and formulaic approach to timeless themes result in a film that, while pleasant, it doesn't come without some major flaws.
+It’s got this slow pace, the kind that makes you check your watch every 15 minutes and add in some excessive pretentiousness, and formulaic approach to timeless themes, it all results in a film that while pleasant, it doesn't come without some major flaws.

-A major issue I found was just how random a lot was, as it seems to pick up and drop off randomly, and leaves a lot of unanswered questions.
+A major issue I found was just how random a lot was, as it seems to pick up and drop off randomly, and leaves a lot of unanswered questions, and not in an interesting way, but in a frustrating way.

 But, despite the flaws and the atmosphere being brilliant throughout the film, I still was not overly impressed, and I get why audiences are divided with this one.